 Why the new funding for the NHS is a “giant sticking plaster”

-The eye-catching announcement of £20bn of extra funding, made by the Prime Minister looked like a welcome jump out of an 8-year rut of underfunding for the NHS.
+In money terms, Theresa May announced last autumn £20bn of extra funding.
+This extra money appeared at first to be a welcome jump out of an 8-year rut of underfunding for the NHS.
 But as the analysts picked over the numbers it quickly emerged that prolonged austerity has left our health service with a giant hill to climb just to maintain standards, let alone to improve them.
 The emerging consensus is that the new annual rises of 3.4% a year are simply not enough.
-Here’s 6 reasons why.

 The funding rises will not match rising demand.
-The new settlement is significantly lower than the 4.3 per cent annual growth in the Office for Budget Responsibility’s projection of future cost pressures.
+The new settlement is significantly lower than the 4.3% annual growth in the Office for Budget Responsibility’s projection of future cost pressures.
 This is an estimate that the IFS, think tanks and most economists agree is a fair measure of how much money the NHS needs just to keep up with demand, let alone improve standards.

 Important services have been left out.
 The funding increase will not reach all NHS budgets.
 Public health is excluded even though it provides services that can prevent ill health and reduce future spending.
 The cost of new buildings and training staff are also left out.
 The NHS needs an extra 100,000 staff and £10bn worth of capital investment in community healthcare to help relieve the pressure on hospitals.